 Also take care not to overfill the waffle maker, as it will just spill over the sides and make a mess.

-With a good quality waffle maker, each waffle should come out crisp, golden, and ready to eat.
+With a good quality preheated waffle iron, each waffle should come out crisp, golden brown, and ready to eat.
 If this doesn’t happen, the following tip will save you.

 Tip #6: Crisp five minutes extra in the oven if needed